UTC Leadership Development Initiative

-Chancellor Grady Bogue kicked off the series on January 30th with an engaging 90-minute leadership seminar on A Vision of the Leadership Role: Transforming Cultures of Blame into Cultures of Responsibility.
+Chancellor Grady Bogue kicked off the initiative on January 30th of 2013 with an engaging 90-minute leadership seminar on A Vision of the Leadership Role: Transforming Cultures of Blame into Cultures of Responsibility.
 Other sessions in the series have been presented by UT system and UTC leaders.
-Additional UTC leaders preparing leadership sessions for the 2013 series include:
+Additional UTC leaders preparing leadership sessions for the series include:

 - Richard Brown – Executive Vice Chancellor of Finance, Operations, and Information Technology

 - Chuck Cantrell – Associate Vice Chancellor of Communication and Marketing